mhavu/OpenSALTO/README.md

 channels as a result, whereas calculation and report plugins return descriptive values, graphs and so on.

+The first input and output is always a channel table.
+Its type descriptor is 'S', and the minimum and maximum number of channels in the table are given.
+For the other inputs and outputs, name, type descriptor, and description are given.
+Inputs have one more field, which is the default value.
+Default values are not currently in use.

 ##API

 The plugins are expected to implement the following functions: